 For chocolate recipes, like this keto chocolate cereal, you don’t need to worry about the green reaction.
 The cocoa powder will cover it up just fine.

 Sweetener: You really need an erythritol based sweetener here, like Swerve.
 Substituting another may keep your cereal from crisping up properly.
+Check out my guide to keto sweeteners to find out more about how they affect your baked goods.

 Cocoa powder: Use dutched cocoa powder to keep the cereal from being too bitter.
 Raw cacao powder is hard to work with and can leave a bitter aftertaste.

 Keep stirring: It will seem like there isn’t enough liquid ingredients compared to the dry ingredients but trust me.
-Use a rubber spatula and keep working the egg and butter into the dry ingredients and the dough will come together.
+Use a silicone spatula and keep working the egg and butter into the dry ingredients and the dough will come together.

 Dairy-Free?
 Try subbing any dairy-free oil for the butter.